 TRP performs on a unique arena stage in a century-old building. [more info follows]

-An average of 400 people contribute their time and talents every year — in acting, backstage work, and support services.
+Every year, more than 450 people contribute their time and talents — in acting, backstage work, and support services.
 TRP alumni appear on- and off-Broadway, in film and television, and in regional theatres and teaching. [more info follows]

-The theatre serves as a major resource for the local performing arts community — with large collections of props, costumes, and sets; databases of actors, directors, and designers. [more info follows]
+The theatre serves as a major resource for the local performing arts community, making available its large collections of props, costumes, and sets; databases of actors, directors, and designers. [more info follows]

 Several theatres in the Twin Cities got their start at TRP, including Penumbra Theatre in St. Paul, one of the nation’s preeminent African-American theatres, and the Youth Performance Company, one of the top youth theatres. [more info follows]

-The theatre maintains a paid staff of three positions.
+The theatre maintains a paid staff of three full-time positions and two part-time positions.

 Auditions are open to anyone in the community.
-An average of 80 people audition each month, of which 30 are new to TRP.
-Its listing of 2,200 actors is often used by theatres, casting agencies, filmmakers, and others.
+In 2015-16, 631 people auditioned for shows at the theatre; 30% of them (186) were new to the theatre.
+Its listing of 3,000+ actors is often used by theatres, casting agencies, filmmakers, and others.

-In the biennial Festival of American Community Theatre, TRP has won first-place at the state level seven times, first-place at the regional level twice, and a national title — a record for theatre in Minnesota. [more info follows]
+In the biennial Festival of American Community Theatre, TRP has won first-place at the state level seven times, first-place at the regional level twice, and a national title — a record for theatre in the state. [more info follows]

 TRP does not have an artistic director on staff: the theatre hires professional directors for each production.